learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/build-android-app-using-github-actions.md

 ```

 Furthermore, notice how I included the filter `paths: [ "Frontend/**" ]`, this
-is important because it avoid running our build unescesarily.
+is important because it avoid running our build unnecessarily.
 For example, for
 my case, I have both frontend and backend code in the same repo.
 Thus, having
 this filter avoid building the frontend for backend pull requests.